conwaycolorlab/ProjectManagement/Lab Meeting/template.md

 :closed_book: Attribution
 ---

-> This template currently lives [here](https://github.com/conwaycolorlab/ProjectManagement/edit/main/Lab%20Meeting/template.md).
+> The template for this document currently lives [here](https://github.com/conwaycolorlab/ProjectManagement/blob/main/Lab%20Meeting/template.md).
-> This template is based on a combination of the [Whitaker Lab template](https://github.com/WhitakerLab/Onboarding/blob/176f630c9f4b8832d152377318e36f74ee076476/Lab-meetings.md) and the templates used by the [Open Life Science (OLS) program](https://openlifesci.org/).
+> This template is based on a combination of the [Whitaker Lab template](https://github.com/WhitakerLab/Onboarding/blob/176f630c9f4b8832d152377318e36f74ee076476/Lab-meetings.md) and the templates used by the [Open Life Science program](https://openlifesci.org/).